slimndap/jeero/readme.txt

 Subscription rates will range from €20 - €30 per month, depending on your total number of events.

 == Changelog ==

+= 1.0.4 =
+Fixes a redirect issue while setting up a new sync.

 = 1.0.3 =
 Adds support for the Modern Events Calendar plugin.